GENERATE LEADS FROM YOUR WEBSITE

 PHASE 2 – ORGANISE

 With any sorting out comes a period of organisation bringing things together and rejigging.
 We will look at your metrics, keywords, and content to ensure it aligns with the new strategy.

 PHASE 3 – OPTIMISE

 The other output from the first two phases means that your website will need to be optimised again.
 Optimising is just a huge part of what we need to do to make sure it is working like a well-oiled machine.
 Remember search engine algorithms change as well.

 PHASE 4 – EXPERIMENT

-A huge part of your website success is down to trial and error and discovering what will work.
+A huge part of your website’s success is down to trial and error and discovering what will work.
 If it was as simple as creating a website and making 7 figures in the first week, we would all be retired by now.
 So working on the conversion is critical and it comes down to TESTING or the technical term is A/B testing!
 We need to experiment with all the other phases and do more of what works and less of what doesn’t.
 And what converts now may not convert in the future.
-So this is always a work in process – after all a website is never finished.
+So this is always a work in process – after all a website is dynamic and always moving.